Resistance profile of PIFELTRO® (doravirine)

 Primary efficacy end point: Percentage of participants with HIV-1 RNA ≥50 copies/mL in the ISG at week 48 vs the DSG at week 24: 2% for the doravirine-based FDC vs 1% for the baseline regimen.
 Difference (95% CI): 0.7 (-1.3, 2.6).1

-Additional efficacy end point: Percentage of participants with HIV-1 RNA <50 copies/mL in the ISG at week 48 vs the DSG at week 24: 91% for the doravirine-based FDC vs 95% for a baseline regimen.1
+Additional efficacy end point: Percentage of participants with HIV-1 RNA <50 copies/mL in the ISG at week 48 vs the DSG at week 24: 91% for the doravirine-based FDC vs 95% for the baseline regimen.1

 Safety end point: For participants whose baseline regimen included a PI plus ritonavir: Mean change from baseline to week 24 in fasting LDL-C and non-HDL-C.1